-I, Barb Byrum, the duly qualified and acting Clerk of Ingham County, Michigan (the "County") do hereby certify that the foregoing is a true and complete copy of a resolution adopted by the Board of Commissioners at a meeting held on \\\\\\, 2020, the original of which is on file in my office.
-Public notice of said meeting was given pursuant to and in compliance with Act 267, Public Acts of Michigan, 1976, as amended.
+I, Barb Byrum, the duly qualification ed and acting Clerk of Ingham County, Michigan (the "County") d hereby certify that the foregoing is a true and complete copy of a resolution adopted by the Board of Commissioners at a meeting held on , 2020, the original of which is on file in my office.
+Publi notice of said meeting was given pursua as amended. ant to and in compliance with Act 267, Public Acts of Michigan, 1976 Barb Byrum, Clerk Date: , 2020 County of Ingham